-Exhibit Number Description 2.1+ First Amendment to Agreement and Plan of Merger, dated March 4, 2023, by and between the Company and Soheil Shams, as the Securityholders' Representative.
-3.1 (1) Amended and Restated Certificate of Incorporation, as amended.
-3.2 (7) Certificate of Designation of Preferences, Rights and Limitations of Series A Preferred Stock 3.3 (2) Amended and Restated Bylaws.
-3.4 (7) Amendment to Amended and Restated Bylaws 4.1 (3) Form of Common Stock Certificate 4.2 (3) Form of Warrant to Purchase Series D-1 Preferred Stock issued to Midcap Financial Trust.
+Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation, as amended.
+3.2 (1) Certificate of Elimination of Series A Preferred Stock.
+3.3 (2) Amended and Restated Bylaws.
+3.4 (7) Amendment to Amended and Restated Bylaws.
+4.1 (3) Form of Common Stock Certificate.
+4.2 (3) Form of Warrant to Purchase Series D-1 Preferred Stock issued to Midcap Financial Trust.
 4.3 (3) Form of Warrant to Purchase Common Stock Issued to Underwriters (attached to the Underwriting Agreement).
 4.4 (3) Form of Warrant Certificate (included in Exhibit 4.5).
 4.5 (3) Form of Warrant Agent Agreement by and between the Registrant and American Stock Transfer & Trust Company LLC, as warrant agent.
 4.6 (4) Form of Warrant to Purchase Common Stock for Service Providers.
 4.7 (5) Form of Warrant to Purchase Common Stock issued to Investors in October 2019 Public Offering.
 4.8 (6) Form of Warrant to Purchase Common Stock issued to Investors in April 2020 Public Offering.
-10.1 Amendment No. 1 to Sales Agreement, dated March 9, 2023, by and between the Company and Cowen and Company, LLC.
 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as amended.
 31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as amended.
 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document-the instance document does not appear in the Interactive Data File as its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) - · · · · · · · · · · · · · · · · · · ·
+104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101)

-(1) Incorporated by reference to the Registrant's Annual Report on Form 10-K, filed with the SEC on March 23, 2021.

-(2) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on August 24, 2018.

-(3) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-225970), as amended.

-(4) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on November 21, 2018.

-(5) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-233828), as amended.

-(6) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-237074), as amended.

-(7) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on April 14, 2023.

-This certification is deemed not filed for purpose of section 18 of the Exchange Act or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act or the Exchange Act.

-+ Pursuant to Item 601(b)(10) of Regulation S-K, certain portions of this exhibit have been omitted (indicated by "[]") because the Company has determined that the information is both not material and is the type that the Company treats as private or confidential.
+- (1) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on August 4, 2023. - (2) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on August 24, 2018. - (3) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-225970), as amended. - (4) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on November 21, 2018. - (5) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-233828), as amended. - (6) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-237074), as amended. - (7) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on April 14, 2023. - This certification is deemed not filed for purpose of section 18 of the Exchange Act or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act or the Exchange Act. - + Pursuant to Item 601(b)(10) of Regulation S-K, certain portions of this exhibit have been omitted (indicated by "[]") because the Company has determined that the information is both not material and is the type that the Company treats as private or confidential.

+Dated: August 9, 2023